-Perspec tive Performa nce area Performance Indicators Short definition Purpose/ importan ce Source/ collection of data Method of calculati on Data limitati ons Calculatio n Type/Rep orting cycle Indicato r responsi bility DE-6\Total agreements concluded and any condition that prevents a client from drawing down on the facility has been met (financial close).
-Measures Operations Sum of The The Operation DE-6) Total number of jobs saved (Number) This indicator measures the number of full-time equivalent jobs2 that are expected to be saved for transactions where funds have been committed.
-On -balance sheet funds included.
-In transactions where IDC cofunds with dtic, jobs will be recognised based on IDC's contribution to the transaction.
+Perspective Performance area Performance Indicators Short definition Purpose/ importance Source/ collection of data Method of calculation Data limitations Calculation Type/Reporting cycle Indicator responsibility included.
+In transactions where IDC co-funds with dtic, jobs will be recognised based on IDC's contribution to the transaction.
+Funding is committed when a transaction has been approved, legal agreements concluded and any condition that prevents a client from drawing down on the facility has been met (financial close). cleared in the current financial year.
+DE-6) Total number of jobs saved (Number) This indicator measures the number of full-time equivalent jobs2 that are expected to be saved for transactions where funds have been committed.
+On -and-off -balance sheet funds included.
+In transactions where IDC co-funds with dtic, jobs will be recognised based on IDC's contribution to the transaction.
 Funding is committed when a transaction has been approved, legal agreements concluded and any condition that prevents a client from drawing down on the facility has been met (financial close).
-Measures the IDC's direct impact on job creation and retention in South Africa Operations SBUs inputs Sum of the total number of jobs for transacti ons where CPs have been cleared in the current financial year.
-The necessit y of collecti on of some data not capture d on SAP The informati on is cumulativ e over a year.
+Measures the IDC's direct impact on job creation and retention in South Africa Operations SBUs inputs Sum of the total number of jobs for transactions where CPs have been cleared in the current financial year.
+The necessity of collection of some data not captured on SAP The information is cumulative over a year.
 Quarterly and annually.
 Operations Reporting in the Office of the COO, Operations SBUs.
+DE-7) Generating capacity for electricity generation projects approved, including utility scale and small-scale embedded generation (MW) The indicator measures the impact on megawatt of electricity to be generated for projects for which IDC approved funding in the financial year.
+Onand off-balance sheet funding included.
+This indicator measures the IDC's contribution to alleviating the energy crisis SAP reports ZPAPPR, Energy SBU Sum of the total MW for transactions that will result in new electricity being generated.
+None The information is cumulative over a year.
+Quarterly and annually.
+Operations Reporting in the Office of the COO, Energy SBU